EpicnessTwo/PiShockDiscord/readme.md

 > This bot is very very alpha.
 The instructions are not complete and the bot is not ready for use.
 Please wait for a stable release.

 PiShockDiscord is a Discord bot designed to interact with the PiShock API, allowing users to control PiShock devices through Discord slash commands.
 The bot supports commands such as /shock, /vibrate, /beep, and /info, with options to specify the intensity and duration of the actions.

+## Features

 Features

- - Slash Commands: Easy-to-use slash commands for controlling PiShock devices.
+ - Trigger shocks, vibrations, and beeps on PiShock devices.
- - Customizable: Intensity and duration parameters for actions.
+ - Configure intensity and duration for each action.
+ - Restrict access to certain users and provide admin capabilities.
+ - Store logs in a SQLite database.
+ - Fetch and display usage statistics.

 ## Commands
 | Command  | Description                             |